bc913/opengl_notes/doc/Introduction.md

 As stated in the Khronos' [documentation](https://www.khronos.org/opengl/wiki/Portal:OpenGL_Concepts):
 > OpenGL is the name for the specification that describes the behavior of a rasterization-based rendering system.
 It defines the API through which a client application can control this system.
 The OpenGL rendering system is carefully specified to make hardware implementations allowable.

-Hardware vendors, the people who make GPUs, are responsible for writing implementations of the OpenGL rendering system.
+Hardware vendors, who manufacture GPUs, are responsible for writing implementations of the OpenGL rendering system.
 Their implementations, commonly called "drivers", translate OpenGL API commands into GPU commands.
 If a particular piece of hardware is unable to implement all of the OpenGL specification via hardware, the hardware vendor must still provide this functionality, typically via a software-based implementation of the features missing from hardware.

 ## Context
 The context contains all the information that will be used by the OpenGL system to render, when the system is given a rendering command.

 Contexts are particular to that application and the same context can only belong to one application.
-However, an application might have multiple context.
+However, an application might have multiple contexts.

-OpenGL functions operate on the **current** and the **owner** context.
-In other words, the function pointers retrieved from one context should NOT be used in another context.
+OpenGL functions operate on the `current` and `owner` context.
+In other words, the function pointers retrieved from one context should `NOT` be used in another context.

+>

 ## OpenGL is a state-machine
-The OpenGL context contains the information to be used by the rendering system and this information is named as **State**.
-The `state` is simply some value stored in the context.
+The OpenGL context contains the information to be used by the rendering system and this information is named as **State**. `A piece of state` is simply some value stored in the context.

-The OpenGL context stores multiple states and each of them can be uniquely identified through given unique identifiers.
-There are different types of states i.e. numerical value, array, string.
+The OpenGL context can store multiple states and each of them can be uniquely identified through given unique identifiers.
+There are different types of states i.e. `numerical value`, `array`, `string`.

+State variables include such things as drawing color, the viewing and projection transformations, lighting characteristics, and material properties.
+State variables are set per context.
+When your application creates OpenGL objects i.e. textures, these are also associated with the rendering context.

 When a context is created, every piece of state is initialized with a well-defined default value.
 The list of identifiers can be found from the state table.